-Dr. Dipankar Dasgupta has been named the Dr. Pat E. Burlison professor at the University of Memphis.
+Dr. Dipankar Dasgupta has been awarded the Dr. Pat E. Burlison award at the University of Memphis.
 The appointment will continue for at least five years beginning Fall 2014.
 The commitment comes with an annual award of $5,000 to be used at his discretion for research support.

 Dr. Dasgupta is a professor in the Department of Computer Science and the Director of the Center for Information Assurance (CfIA), and the Intelligent Security Systems Research Laboratory (ISSRL).
 He was the recipient of the University of Memphis Willard R. Sparks Eminent Faculty Award in 2012.